Admission deadlines: Fall - April 1 (February 1 for priority fellowship consideration)

 Hours: 9:00 am to 5:00 pm, Monday through Friday

-The following requirements musts be fulfilled: Thesis option—30 credits, including 15 credits in required courses, including 6 credits of thesis, and 15 credits in elective courses; non-thesis option—36 credits, including 12 credits in required courses and 24 credits in elective courses.
+The following requirements must be fulfilled: Thesis option—30 credits, including 15 credits in required courses–which includes 6 credits in thesis research–and 15 credits in elective courses; non-thesis option—36 credits, including 12 credits in required courses–which includes 3 credits in research or a capstone internship–and 24 credits in elective courses.

 The student’s program of study is developed in consultation with the advisor and the graduate committee.